 Courts have recognized other defenses as well.
 Employers may argue, where multiple employers are on-site, that the cited employer did not create, expose the employee to, or have a responsibility to remove the hazard cited.
-Employers may also argue reasonable reliance on the expertise of another, if they can show that they reasonably relied on an expert/specialist to safely perform the job and that there was no way to reasonably foresee the work being done unsafely.
+Employers may also argue reasonable reliance on the expertise of another if they can show that they reasonably relied on an expert/specialist to safely perform the job, and there was no way to reasonably foresee the work being done unsafely.
 Employers may also argue that compliance with a regulation is infeasible, although courts very rarely grant such a defense.
 Courts have also recognized a “greater hazard” defense.
 To successfully use this defense, employers must show that (1) compliance poses a greater threat to employees than noncompliance, (2) alternative protections were either nonexistent or used, (3) and a variance would be appropriate.

 Endangered Species Act

 The Endangered Species Act (ESA) was enacted in 1973 to provide a program for the conservation and recovery of species at risk of extinction and the protection of ecosystems upon which they depend.
 The ESA’s strict substantive prohibitions against “take” of listed species on both public and private lands, the federal government’s recent broad regulatory interpretations of key ESA terms, and recent judicial developments have all combined to make the ESA a significant compliance hurdle for many types of projects.